mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/veeva-vault-promomats-connector.md

 - BFB160
 - MET150
 - MOE150
-description: "Set up the Veeva Vault - PromoMats Graph connector for Microsoft Search and Copilot" ms.date: 12/02/2024
+description: "Set up the Veeva Vault PromoMats Microsoft Graph connector for Microsoft Search and Microsoft 365 Copilot" ms.date: 12/02/2024
 ---
-# Veeva Vault - PromoMats Graph Connector (Preview)
+# Veeva Vault PromoMats Microsoft Graph connector (preview)

-The Veeva Vault - PromoMats Graph Connector allows organizations to index documents managed in Veeva Vault - PromoMats, making them accessible through Microsoft Search and Copilot.
-The connector respects Veeva Vault permission rules to ensure that only authorized users can interact with indexed documents in the Microsoft 365 ecosystem.
+The  Veeva Vault PromoMats Microsoft Graph connector allows organizations to index documents managed in Veeva Vault - PromoMats, making them accessible through Microsoft Search and Microsoft 365 Copilot.
+The connector respects Veeva Vault permission rules to ensure only authorized users can interact with indexed documents in the Microsoft 365 ecosystem.

-This guide is for Microsoft 365 administrators or anyone responsible for configuring, managing, and monitoring the Veeva Vault - PromoMats Graph Connector.
+This guide is for Microsoft 365 administrators or anyone responsible for configuring, managing, and monitoring the Veeva Vault PromoMats Microsoft Graph connector.

----

-## Key Capabilities
+## Capabilities

-### Access
-- Provides seamless access to Veeva Vault documents and metadata via Microsoft Search and Copilot.
-- Integrates Veeva Vault's ACLs with Microsoft Entra ID for secure permission mapping.

-### Data Syncing
-- Supports periodic full crawls, configurable based on organizational needs.
-- Captures document metadata, lifecycle stages, and ACLs during crawls.

----
+- Generates summaries to understand and make decisions based on promotional materials and key documents.
+- Improves the searchability of promotional documents by leveraging advanced Microsoft 365 search capabilities.
+- Gains insights and recommendations from indexed data to enhance workflow efficiency, including checking the usage of specific phrases in PromoMats documents.
+- Indexes PromoMats content to create a unified search experience across Microsoft 365 environments.
+- Maintains data privacy and compliance by supporting ACL permissions and document-level permissions, simplifying the permission model and reducing the risk of misconfiguration.
+- Uses query string conditions to precisely control the synchronization of articles, ensuring efficient indexing.

 ## Limitations

-### Indexing
-- Only the latest versions of documents are indexed.
+- Indexes only the latest versions of documents.
-- Supported file types include:
-  - Microsoft Office documents
+- Supports file types including Microsoft Office documents, PDFs, and text-based files.
-  - PDFs
-  - Text-based files
-- Files up to 100 MB in size are indexed, with a maximum of 4 MB of text content extracted per file.
+- Indexes files up to 100 MB in size, extracting a maximum of 4 MB of text content per file.

----

 ## Prerequisites